Published By Credit Suite at December 30th, 2015

 Still, Home Depot does offer business credit with no personal guaranty even though they don’t advertise it.

 Many merchants are the same, they offer business credit but don’t promote that they offer it.
-Business credit with no personal credit check or guaranty is available through Lowes, Home Depot, Office Max, Staples, BP, Shell, Wal-Mart, Sam’s Club, Costco, Radio Shack, and thousands of other major merchants.
+Business credit with no personal credit check or guaranty is available through these merchants.
+Lowes, Home Depot, Office Max, Staples, BP, Shell, Wal-Mart, Sam’s Club, Costco, Radio Shack, and thousands of other major merchants.

 Most merchants do offer business credit, even though the myth says they don’t.